 Interns deliver formal presentations to the faculty and each other twice during the year.
-The first presentation, early in the training year, involves a single case, and includes both a written summary of the case as well as an oral discussion.
+The first presentation, early in the training year, involves a single case and includes both a written summary of the case as well as an oral discussion.
 This includes discussion of diagnostic considerations, transdiagnostic factors impacting therapy planning and delivery, individual and cultural factors, overall formulation and treatment planning, therapy delivered, and assessment of therapy outcome.
 Theoretical perspectives and empirical findings impacting conceptualization, treatment planning, and treatment delivery are included.
 There is no "scoring" of intern performance; rather, this is used by the intern and faculty as a method to help fine tune the intern's training in terms of integration/dissemination of science and practice, breadth of conceptualization, and grounding in evidence based practice.

-At the end of the year, interns complete a professional statement akin to that required during an American Board of Professional Psychology examination.
-This serves as a capstone project, helping the interns to conceptualize thoroughly and articulate their integration of science and practice, diversity, professional ethics, and consultation in patient care.
-This project additionally serves to help interns articulate their development of professional identity as a psychologist.
-Finally, the project serves as "practice" for pursuing board certification when eligible.
-As with the initial case presentation, there is no "pass" or "fail" on the mock ABPP; rather, interns receive feedback regarding strengths and areas for growth in their performance.
+At the end of the year, interns complete a capstone project where they demonstrate the clinical skills and military cultural competence they have acquired over the course of the internship.
+Similar to an oral examination for professional licensure, interns are given a prototypical case from one of their rotations and asked to discuss how they would approach the case with regard to clinical and safety risk assessment, case conceptualization (including cultural considerations), treatment planning, outcome monitoring, and military disposition.
+Additionally, interns are asked to highlight their approach to the integration of science and practice, professional ethics, and consultation in patient care.
+As with the initial case presentation, there is no "pass" or "fail" on the capstone project; rather, interns receive feedback regarding strengths and areas for growth in their performance.

 In addition to the above, interns present twice to a wider audience of mental health professionals.
 The first is a challenging clinical case presented during Directors' Rounds to a multidisciplinary group comprised of faculty and trainees from the psychology internship program, the psychiatry residency program, and the social work fellowship program.
 The second is their dissertations presented during one of the Directorate's Grand Rounds.
 This provides an opportunity to demonstrate understanding of the science of psychology, to disseminate it to a wider audience of mental health professionals, and to receive targeted feedback on the presentation.

 IV.
-Didactic Trainings.
+Didactics

 A program of regularly scheduled seminars and other workshop presentations accompanies the intensive direct supervision inherent in the five clinical rotations.
 These didactics are designed to expose the intern to contemporary information and training relevant to effective functioning as a psychologist, with special reference to the social, vocational and special risks of the Navy and Marine Corps subcultures.
 The faculty, the presenter, and the level of interest of the attendees determine the particular format for a topic and the amount of time devoted to it.
 The presenters of these didactic programs frequently are distinguished colleagues from the Navy and civilian clinical/academic communities.
-Didactics include weekly Intern Seminars, weekly Directors' Rounds case discussions, bi-weekly Mental Health Grand Rounds, monthly Diversity Journal Club discussions, monthly Supervision Journal Club discussions, and periodic special training opportunities lasting a full day or longer.
-I
+Didactics include weekly Intern Seminars, weekly Directors' Rounds case discussions, bi-weekly Mental Health Grand Rounds, bi-weekly Journal Club discussions, and periodic special training opportunities lasting a full day or longer.

-Interns also participate in a weekly Supervision of Supervision course intended to teach fundamentals of clinical supervision and to allow time for practicing the skill via guided role play with each other.
-Over the couse of the year, interns take on increasing responsibility for running the role plays.
+Interns also participate in a Supervision of Supervision course intended to teach fundamentals of clinical supervision and to allow time for practicing the skill via guided role play.
+Additionally, over the course of the year, interns take on increasing responsibility for tiered supervision within their cohort or with behavioral health technicians working alongside them on the various rotations.

-V. Operational Experiences.
+V. Operational Experiences